 The HPI is not available to the student if they have been awarded a Graduate visa.
-Students in the UK as a Doctorate Extension Scheme student can use other visa routes.
+Additionally, students in the UK as a Doctorate Extension Scheme student can use other visa routes.

 You can only study with an HPI visa if your chosen course is not eligible for a Student visa.
-If your course meets the requirements you can apply for, or extend your Student visa (if you already have one).
+Finally if your course meets the requirements you can apply for, or extend your Student visa (if you already have one).